ernestchu/ernestchu.github.io/docs/src/courses/cse365-unix-system-programming/lecture-4.md

     <statement>
 ```
 ::: warning Spaces
 C-shell is super picky about spaces between words and symbles.
 The spaces in the example above is necessary.
-If you get an errpr message while developing, first try fixing it by **adding spaces**
+If you get an error message while developing, first try fixing it by **adding spaces**
 :::

 #### Csh condition test operators